NETWAYS/foreman-training/provisioning/04_compute_resource.md

 Compute profiles are used to provide defaults for the virtual machine creation.
 Per default three profiles are available and only have to be configured, but you can create as many as needed.
-The same profile can differ based on the Compute resource used to provide defaults matching the virtualization plattform.
+The same profile can differ based on the Compute resource used to provide defaults matching the virtualization platform.

 If one is configured for a Compute resource option to choose from it is available on new host dialog after choosing the Compute resource to deploy on.